mravanini/mammography-workshop/groundtruth/README.md

 ## Step 3: Classifying the images

 It is time to classify!

-The team's members will see, after some minutes, that there is a new job on their console:
+Go back to the page you received by e-mail when you created the Labeling Workforce.

+It might take some minutes in order for the Labeling Job to appear.
+Keep refreshing the page until it does.

 ![Image](./images/newjobavailable.png)